snmaynard/snmaynard.github.com/_posts/2012-12-21-node-error-handling.markdown

 ## Exceptions

-Exceptions are supported in javascript, and you may well be tempted to use them to communicate an error, but due to asyncronous callbacks, it can be a bad idea.
-Throwing them from within asyncronous code means that a surrounding catch block isn't actually in the stack at that point.
+Exceptions are supported in javascript, and you may well be tempted to use them to communicate an error, but due to asynchronous callbacks, it can be a bad idea.
+Throwing them from within asynchronous code means that a surrounding catch block isn't actually in the stack at that point.
 Consider the following example,

 {% highlight javascript %}function async(callback) {
     process.nextTick(function(){